Ubuntu - Setup

 This article will walk you through setting up your Ubuntu Cloud Server.
-For our example server we will be using Ubuntu 9.10 (Karmic).

 If you are logging into your server from Windows you can use a terminal application called PuTTY.
 Simply do a Google search for it and you will find where to download it.

 Simply type in the command below from a Terminal window to login:

 If this is a reinstall you may have to delete your ~/.ssh/known_hosts file.
 Please refer to your Operating Systems documentation on how to resolve this.